projectx13/plugin.video.projectx/.github/ISSUE_TEMPLATE.md

 <!---
-      DEVELOPMENT OF plugin.video.elementum is stopped!
+      DEVELOPMENT OF plugin.video.projectx is stopped!
       YOU WILL NOT GET SUPPORT or HELP!

       Feel free to fork the project!